git-town/git-town/website/src/integration.md

 ### Bash

-To add the above status indicator to your shell prompt in Bash, add something like this to your `.bashrc` file:
+To add the example status indicator to your shell prompt in Bash, add this to your `.bashrc` file:

 ```bash
 function git_town_status {